zencart/documentation/content/dev/code/notifiers.md

 1. `$observer`.
 Identifies 'who' is requesting to receive control, i.e. `$this` which identifies the current class.
 This value should be the same as that used to `attach` to the no-longer-wanted event.
 2. `$eventIDArray`.
 A simple array of event names that the observer-class is no longer 'interested in'.

-If, for instance, an observer was interested in the *first* issuance of a given notification, the observer's `update` method, upon receiving that notification, would issue the associated `detach`.
+While seldom used, here's one way it might be used: If, for instance, an observer was interested in the *first* triggering of a given notification, the observer's `update` method, upon receiving that notification, could trigger the associated `detach` so listening stops.

 ## Loading Your Observer-Class

-Next step, loading and creating an 'instance' of your observer-class.
-You'll create a file in the Zen Cart `/includes/auto_loaders` (or `/admin/includes/auto_loaders`) sub-directory to perform those tasks.
-For the example used above, that file's named `/includes/auto_loaders/config.products_viewed_counter.php`.
+To load and create an 'instance' of your observer-class so that it is operational, you'll create a file in the Zen Cart `/includes/auto_loaders` (or `/admin/includes/auto_loaders`) sub-directory to perform those tasks.

+For the example used above, that was the file named `/includes/auto_loaders/config.products_viewed_counter.php`.

 The file contains two auto-load statements: